PeterCamilleri/CX16/docs/vm_ip.md

     .zeropage
     vm_ip:    .res 2         ; The VM Instruction Pointer.
-    vm_w:     .res 2         ; The VM Working address in threaded models.
+    vm_w:     .res 2         ; The VM Working address in threaded models. vm_t      .res 2         ; VM Temporary Storage.

 The _vm\_w_ can be omitted in byte code designs but is shown here for threaded options.
-Also, while the _vm\_ip_ must be located in the zero page, the _vm\_w_ can be usually located in just about any data ram area in the low ram.
-Nevertheless, ignore that and put it in the zero page anyway.
-If you need this register, don't make it slow.
+Also, while the _vm\_ip_ must be located in the zero page, the _vm\_w_ and _vm\_t_ can be usually located in just about any data ram area in the low ram.
+Nevertheless, ignore that and put them in the zero page anyway.
+If you need these registers, don't make them slow.

 ### Low Ram 1